jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 * The `Client` manages its `FeatureAPI` instance as it would any other instance.
 In the C++ example, this would probably be as a local object on the call stack.
 But even if the `Client` code developer decided to `new()` the `FeatureAPI`, then the developer would also be taking on the responsibility to `delete` it as well.
 Regardless, these are techniques that are in the first chapters of every C++ introduction book written.
 Memory management is no longer a specialized case.
 It’s the language standard.
 * `FeatureAPI` is a proxy.
 It delegates to `Factory` to acquire and release its Feature attribute.
 * When `FeatureAPI` is popped off the stack, it will release its Feature attribute.
 * __NOTE: I designed this long before I understood [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) and [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
 Therefore, it violates some of those principles.
-For example, the `Client` still has indirect dependency upon every element in the entire design.
+For example, the `Client` still has an indirect dependency upon every element in the entire design.
 It’s more difficult to unit test it in isolation.
 Other design modifications may address this, but I’m not going to concern myself with them now.__

 <img src="/assets/ProxyRAII.png" alt="Factory with acquire() and release()" width = "80%" align="center" style="padding-right: 20px;">